KKuznik/10x-cards/.ai/api-plan.md

 - `403 Forbidden` - Authenticated but not authorized (rare in MVP due to simple auth model)
 - `404 Not Found` - Resource doesn't exist or doesn't belong to user
 - `500 Internal Server Error` - Unexpected server errors
-- `503 Service Unavailable` - External service (OpenRouter) temporarily unavailable
+- `503 Service Unavailable` - External service (OpenAi) temporarily unavailable

 **Logging:**
 - All errors logged with correlation ID for tracing